zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 ### Shadowing-Masking Function

-Let us return to Eqn.
-12 and 14.
-Upon close examination, the visibility terms (and the vector differential area $\small \bm{m} dA$) are the only ones that explicitly depend on the position $\small \bm{p}$.
+Upon close examination of Eqn.
+12 and 14, the visibility terms (and the vector differential area $\small \bm{m} dA$) are the only ones that explicitly depend on the position $\small \bm{p}$.
 Intuitively, that is because visibility is a non-local property -- it connects a point to the entire surface.

-We can evaluate both of these equations numerically by breaking the microsurface into individual microfacets and sorting the latter by their orientation.
+We can evaluate both of these integrals numerically by breaking the microsurface down into individual microfacets and sorting them by their orientation.
 For a fixed view vector $\small \bm{v}$, a group of microfacets with the same normal $\bm{m}$ will also share the values of $\small F$ and $\small L$.
-During the final step, we must calculate the total visible area of the microfacets within each group.
+The remaining factor is a surface integral that represents the total visible area of the microfacets within each group.

 The statistical method of evaluation of Eqn.
 12 and 14 mirrors Eqn.
 2a.
 We must introduce the dimensionless *shadowing-masking function* $\small G_2(\bm{v}, \bm{m}, \bm{l})$ that gives the fraction of the differential area $\small dA(\bm{m})$ of the portion of the microsurface perpendicular to $\small \bm{m}$ that happens to be visible along both $\small \bm{v} \text{ and } \bm{l}$.
 In other words, it is the *average visibility* (along both $\small \bm{l} \text{ and } \bm{v}$) of the microfacets with the normal $\small \bm{m}$: